 - Collect evidence that can be used to support your defense, such as video footage of the alleged crime or arrest, gun registration documents, or forensic evidence that verifies whether your fingerprints were on the weapon

-- Fill out legal paperwork for your case, such as to request additional time to discover evidence for your case, schedule hearings, or file legal motions
+- Fill out legal paperwork for your case, such as requesting additional time to discover evidence for your case, schedule hearings, or file legal motions.

 If you ever have concerns about your case, our team will also be available to answer your questions based on the evidence and information your lawyer has collected for your case.